cosmoscout/cosmoscout-vr/docs/ide-setup.md

   ]
 }
 ```

+If you are on Windows, you may have to replace the `"BOOST_ROOT"` environment variable in this file.

 With this file in place, you can press `Ctrl+Shift+P` and select `Tasks: Run Task`.
 Now you can first select `Make Externals (Release)`, then `Make (Release)` and later `Run CosmoScout VR`.